-Five strategies and twenty-three actions encompass broad aspects of three priority areas: transportation, land use planning and development, and the built environment.
-Transportation approaches decarbonization of medium-duty, and heavy-duty passenger, vehicles alongside freight, aircraft, and shipping emissions.
-Development and the built environment-related strategies seek to reduce emissions through coordinating comprehensive land use planning and resilience as well as efficiencies of homes and buildings.
+Five strategies and twenty-three actions encompass broad aspects of three priority areas: transportation, land use planning development, and the built environment. addresses decarbonization Transportation passenger, medium-duty, and heavy-duty vehicles alongside freight, aircraft, and waterborne Development and the built shipping. seek to reduce environment strategies emissions and enhance resilience through coordinated comprehensive land use planning and increased efficiencies for homes and buildings.

-- Strategy 9: Accelerate adoption and accessibility of clean vehicles and fuels - Strategy 10: Reduce vehicle miles traveled and increase transportation efficiencies - Strategy 11: Increase urban, rural, and regional public transit services - Strategy 12: Coordinate land use planning to reduce sprawl and support healthy and resilient communities - Strategy 13: Improve the efficiency and resilience of homes and non-residential buildings
+- STRATEGY 9: Accelerate adoption and accessibility of low- and zero-emission vehicles and fuels - STRATEGY 10: Reduce vehicle miles traveled and increase transportation efficiencies - STRATEGY 11: Increase urban, rural, and regional public transit service - STRATEGY 12: Coordinate land use planning to reduce sprawl and support healthy and resilient communities - STRATEGY 13: Improve the efficiency and resilience of homes and non-residential buildings

 STRATEGY 9.
-Accelerate adoption and accessibility of clean vehicles and fuels
+Accelerate adoption and accessibility of low- and zero-emission vehicles and fuels

 Transitioning transportation from fossil fuel combustion to electric vehicles and low-carbon fuels will play a critical role in reducing emissions from this sector.
 Louisiana can support greater adoption of clean vehicles by expanding the infrastructure to support this transition, including charging and fueling stations that are accessible to more drivers and passengers across income levels.
 This strategy includes actions focused on light-duty passenger vehicles as well as actions tailored to the additional technological and infrastructural needs to transition medium- and heavy-duty transportation, shipping, and aviation to low or zero-carbon fuels.
-The state of Louisiana can lead by example through efforts to transition public fleets to clean and zero-emission vehicles.
+The state of Louisiana can lead by example through efforts to transition public fleets to low- and zero-emission vehicles.